 POSTMARK_TOKEN=<YOUR-SERVER-API-TOKEN-HERE> to the bottom of the file and be sure to replace

-<YOUR-SERVER-KEY-HERE> with your server API token, which you can find in your Postmark dashboard in the Credentials section.
+<YOUR-SERVER-API-TOKEN-HERE> with your Server API token, which you can find in your Postmark dashboard in the API Token section.

 Now whenever you send email through your Laravel app, it will be sent via your Postmark account.

 Note: If you’re running an older version of Laravel, you can check out and use an older branch of this adapter:

 Send email via SMTP #